 Why does climate fiction matter?
 Writing, reading, and discussing climate fiction are all important ways to break the climate silence.
 Exploring climate change in a fictional setting is a creative (and enjoyable!) way to deepen our understanding of the climate crisis and its solutions.
 A good story full of vivid imagery, fascinating characters, an engaging plot, and so on is more compelling for most readers than any chart, report, or policy proposal.
 Even if the particular details of the story don’t relate directly to any specific practical solutions to the climate crisis, such stories are still a good way to awaken our imaginations and inspire us to think and talk about climate change in new ways.

 Whether you’re a new climate fiction reader or a climate communicator doing research on the topic, the following list of online climate fiction resources should help you find the particular works of climate fiction and climate discourse that are right for you.
-If you have any additions, corrections, or other suggestions to share please contact me.

 - My Goodreads cli-fi list.
 This is my comprehensive list of all climate fiction that I’ve come across.
 It includes books I’ve read and reviewed, books I’ve read but not reviewed, and books I haven’t read yet.
 If you know of any climate fiction titles that are listed on Goodreads but aren’t currently on this list, let me know.

 - 13 Female “Cli-Fi” Writers Who Are Inspiring a Better Future

 - Loosed Upon The World: The Saga Anthology of Climate Fiction

 - Everything Change (Volume I & Volume II).
 This anthology series features the finalist and semi-finalist entries in the Everything Change Climate Fiction Contest.
 The submission deadline for the 2020 contest is April 15, 2020, by 11:59 pm Mountain Standard Time (GMT-7).